stasadance/global-mouse-hooks/README.md

 - **x:** The X position of the mouse, relative to the top left of the primary display.
 - **y:** The Y position of the mouse, relative to the top left of the primary display.

-**scroll** - *Fires when the mouse wheel is scrolled.
+**mousewheel** - *Fires when the mouse wheel is scrolled.
 Some trackpads may not fire this event unless "Scroll inactive windows when I hover over them" is disabled in the Windows settings.*\
 Returns:
 - **x:** The X position of the mouse, relative to the top left of the primary display.
 - **y:** The Y position of the mouse, relative to the top left of the primary display.